luciansabo/solarbox/README.md

 5. Compile and update the firmware
 6. Add a jumper to allow deep sleep
    Connects GPIO16 (XPD) to the RST pin. (info can be found in ESP8266 manual)

+### Connections

+- Si7021 connected by I2C pins
+- GPIO pin 13 connected to soil moisture sensor VCC.
+This powers up and shuts down the sensor before and after readings
+- voltage reduced by voltage divider goes to ADC pin (should be betwen 0-1 volts)